simboden/BVtkNodes/docs/BVTKNodes.rst

 Tabs are located in the Sidebar of the BVTK Node Editor.
 You can hide and view the Sidebar by pressing "N" key while hovering mouse over the BVTK Node Editor.
-Note: Some tabs become visible only after you select a node in the node tree.
+Note: Some tabs become visible only after you select a VTK node in the node tree.
 The properties and operations shown in tabs will affect the active node.

 Item, Tool and View Tabs